My Top Special Occasion Restaurants in Orlando

 Who it’s not for: Four Flamingos is more seafood-forward, and while there are other options, if you have a shellfish allergy, this might not be the best option.

-NILE ETHIOPIAN
+SELAM ETHIOPIAN

 Golden Hour Wine

-Who it’s a great spot for: While Golden Hour is not a restaurant, it is still worth a shout out.
+Who it’s a great spot for: While Golden Hour is not a restaurant, it is still worth a shout-out.
 Serious wine lovers will want to visit this shop for a celebratory purchase, or to sit and sip.
 Heather, the owner, is a wealth of knowledge and will expertly help you pick out the best bottle for your budget.

 Who it’s not for: Non-drinkers.